jgpavez/Analyser/doc/using_git.md

     $ git clone <url>

-If you do not have an existing git project, create one:
+If you do not have an existing Git project, create one:

     $ cd project/
     $ git init